magicat777/CosmosEngineRPG/docs/chapters/chapter-03-character-creation.md

 ## Step 4: Select Skills

+> *"Specialization is for insects.
+In space, you need to know a little about everything and a lot about staying alive."*
+>
+> *—Captain Reynolds, owner-operator of the freight hauler "Serenity's End"*

 ### The 15-Skill System

+**[INFOGRAPHIC: Skill Progression Pyramid]**
+*Visual showing the 10-rank progression from Apprentice to Grandmaster across 7 tiers*

 Cosmos Engine uses **15 base skills** across **10 possible ranks** with **7 distinct tiers**: